arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/shield-guide/shield-guide.md

 ---
-title: 'Arduino UNO R4 Shield Guide'
+title: 'Arduino UNO R4 Shield Compatibility'
 description: 'This article covers popular shields and their compatibility including the libraries used.'
 tags:
   - shields